cfelton/test_jpeg/README.md

 Current Status
 ==============

+   **28-Dec-2014** : Conversion error was found in V1, V1 finishes
+     compressing the frame.
+V2 has error with small images, this might be a design limitation.

    **07-Dec-2014** : Neither encoder completes successfully with a
      small test image, currently debugging (design1 (v1) conversion complete need to find any errors in conversion).
 The test